3 or More Acts, Book Musical, Rated PG

 Barry Manilow uses audience participation to spoof 19th century melodrama in this rollicking musical.

-Barry Manilow teams up with Bro Herrod to delve into the world of the 19th Century melodrama.
-THE DRUNKARD presents a unique delivery of the famous melodrama by W.H.S.
+Lending his incomparable writing talents to the stage, Barry Manilow teams up with Bro Herrod to delve into the world of the 19th Century melodrama.
+The Drunkard presents a unique delivery of the famous melodrama by W.H.S.
 Smith, transporting audiences to an infinitely less subtle day in this deliciously coy and exaggerated musical.

 Mary Wilson and her widowed mother are in dire straights.
 When it comes to their attention the cottage they're renting is to be sold, Mary appears before the handsome new owner, Edward, hoping to request his mercy.
 Edward had already been informed of the debacle by the villainous lawyer, Cribbs, who has set about to destroy the Wilson family.
-Being goodhearted, Edward had already determined the Wilson family was not to be forced from their home.
+Edward had already determined the Wilson family was not to be forced from their home.
 After laying eyes on Mary, Edward is immediately in love and the wedding is set; Cribbs's plan has been thwarted.
-He'll have to implement a new plan just as deviant involving the wicked devil's beverage...Alcohol!
+He'll have to implement a new plan just as devious involving the wicked devil's beverage...Alcohol!

 Visit the The Drunkard page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.